1. Introduction

 This Guidance Statement is not legal advice, nor will it necessarily provide a defence to complaints of unsatisfactory professional conduct or professional misconduct.

-This Guidance Statement represents a standard of good practice and is endorsed by the QLS Ethics Committee.
+This Guidance Statement represents a standard of good practice and is endorsed by the QLS Ethics Advisory Committee.

 2. Ethical principles